Prod23/Predictive-Housing-Price-Model-with-Location-Based-Attributes-from-HEREMAPS-API/README.md

 # Predictive-Housing-Price-Model-with-Location-Based-Attributes-from-HEREMAPS-API

 ## Goal:
-To predict the Real Estate Prices in Bengaluru, India based on Location-based attributes
+To predict the Real Estate Prices in Bengaluru, India based on Location-based attributes, in a 24 Hour Hackathon
 ## Approach:
 After researching various property broker sites and talking to experts involved in the real estate industry, we came up with a list of factors on which the price of a property depends:
 - Location